 By conventional definition, a tachycardia requires the heart rate to be greater than 100 beats per minute.
-As such, sinus tachycardia can be thought of as sinus rhythm (normal-appearing P waves on surface ECG) which is occurring at a rate of greater than 100 beats per minute (waveform 2).
+As such, sinus tachycardia can be thought of as a sinus-driven rhythm (normal-appearing P wave axis on the surface ECG) which is occurring at a rate of greater than 100 beats per minute (waveform 2).

 - Yusuf S, Camm AJ.
 The sinus tachycardias.
 Nat Clin Pract Cardiovasc Med 2005; 2:44.

 - Palatini P. Heart rate as a cardiovascular risk factor: do women differ from men?
 Ann Med 2001; 33:213.

 - Fox K, Borer JS, Camm AJ, et al. Resting heart rate in cardiovascular disease.
 J Am Coll Cardiol 2007; 50:823.

 - Scott O, Williams GJ, Fiddler GI.
 Results of 24 hour ambulatory monitoring of electrocardiogram in 131 healthy boys aged 10 to 13 years.
 Br Heart J 1980; 44:304.

 - Brodsky M, Wu D, Denes P, et al. Arrhythmias documented by 24 hour continuous electrocardiographic monitoring in 50 male medical students without apparent heart disease.
 Am J Cardiol 1977; 39:390.

 - Bjerregaard P. Mean 24 hour heart rate, minimal heart rate and pauses in healthy subjects 40-79 years of age.
 Eur Heart J 1983; 4:44.